wmeints/spark-job-sample/README.md

 against a local storage source.
 This gives you a somewhat comparable environment to what you'll get in a full Spark cluster.

+### Generating test data

+If you're writing tests for your Spark job, you'll need to generate test data.
+I recommend using [Scalacheck][SCALACHECK] and [Scalacheck-faker][FAKER] to generate test instances of various pieces of data.

+I've included a `TestData` object in the test package to show you how I generate test data for the project.

 ### Working with schemas

 As tempting as it may sound, working with untyped data frames is a bad idea.
 You'll quickly end up with a lot of